limsammy/samuelharrison.net/_posts/2017-06-03-project-enigma.markdown

 end
 {% endhighlight %}

 Another issue we faced was with our _cracking_ method.
-Not only did we have to implement both encryption AND decryption, but we had to write a function that would break the encryption - much like Alan Turing did over 70 years ago.
+Not only did we have to implement both encryption AND decryption, but we had to write a function that would break the encryption without a provided key and offset - much like the issue Alan Turing faced over 70 years ago.

 My partner and I figured there are two ways to accomplish this task: